For not he that commendeth himself is approved, but whom the Lord commendeth.2 Corinthians 10:18

 Before moving forward, have you ever stopped and asked God if your standards for a particular something or someone is what you should be pursuing?
-If I take a guess, I assume that the majority will say no, which is fine (I was the same way), but I will encourage you to examine the standards that you have set and bring them to God.
+If I take a guess, I assume that the majority will say no, which is fine (I was the same way), but I will encourage you to examine the standards you have set and brought them to God.
 You may be asking why that is essential well; let’s look at this morning’s scripture reading:

 2 Corinthians 10:18

 “For not he that commendeth himself is approved, but whom the Lord commendeth.”

 This verse tells us right here that we are not the ones that command anything.
 We like to assume that we are proclaiming God’s standard of approval.
 For example, Let’s take the list that we have for our husbands that may go something like this:

 - He has to be a man of God